netlify/netlify-lambda/README.md

     });
   })
   .catch(err => {
-    console.log('An error occurred, unable to start the server');
+    console.log("An error occurred, unable to start the server");
     console.log(err);
   });
 ```

 run your server and netlify-lambda at the same time: